nucleonsecurity/.github/profile/README.md

 <p align="center">
   <img src="./LOGO-VF.png" alt="Example Image" title="This is an example image"/>
 </p>
 Nucleon Security is a cybersecurity solutions editor.
-Its main product is Nucleon EDR (Endpoint Detection and Response), which is based on AI and modern cybersecurity paradigms such as Zero Trust.
+Its main product is Nucleon EDR (Endpoint Detection and Response), which is a next-generation antivirus based on AI and modern cybersecurity paradigms such as Zero Trust.
 The ultimate goal is to offer a new generation of business-centric cybersecurity solutions that enhance companies' resilience to cyber threats.